firoorg/firo-client/README.md

 ### Forcing Reinitialization

-If you want to reinitialize the client and don't want to use the `resetclientconfig` command in the debug console, you can set the enviornment variable `REINITIALIZE_ZCOIN_CLIENT` to `true`.
+If you want to reinitialize the client and don't want to use the `resetclientconfig` command in the debug console, you can set the enviornment variable `REINITIALIZE_FIRO_CLIENT` to `true`.
 If this is set, Firo Client will show the setup screen on startup regardless of whether it has already been initialized.

 ### Connecting to an Existing Firod

-If you want to allow the client to connect to an existing instance of firod, you can set the environment variable `ALLOW_EXISTING_ZCOIND` to `true`.
+If you want to allow the client to connect to an existing instance of firod, you can set the environment variable `ALLOW_EXISTING_FIROD` to `true`.
 Note that the existing firod instance will be shut down when the client exits.

 ### Firod Connection Timeout

 By default, if firod fails to start within 30 seconds, Firo Client will timeout.
-This value can be changed with by setting the environment variable `ZCOIND_CONNECTION_TIMEOUT` to the number of seconds you want to change the timeout to.
+This value can be changed with by setting the environment variable `FIROD_CONNECTION_TIMEOUT` to the number of seconds you want to change the timeout to.

 ## Getting Assistance